jgriggel/jgriggel.github.io/README.md

 # Welcome to my portfolio.

-This will showcase my work as I venture down the road of learning full stack coding with MERN through the MITxPro Professional Certificate in Coding: Womens Cohort (April 2021).
+This will showcase my work as I venture down the road of learning full stack coding with MERN through the MITxPro Professional Certificate in Coding: Womens Cohort (August 2021).

 ## Branches